 Before blood transfusions became a regular medical practice, lives were regularly lost as a result of an inadequate blood supply.
 Blood donations end up supporting a wide variety of medical needs, from pre-planned, minor procedures to emergency surgeries.
 Blood transfusions are an important part of the planned treatment of cancer patients or expecting mothers, as well as vital in case of disasters or car crashes.

-B. There’s always a need for more blood donations
+There’s always a need for more blood donations

-Blood donation is a quick, easy, and incredibly safe process, but only a small subsection of the population are regular blood donors.
+Donating blood is a quick, easy, and incredibly safe process, but only a small subsection of the population are regular blood donors.
 Out of the people who are considered “eligible” to donate blood, only about 10 percent choose to do so.
 Because blood donation is an entirely voluntary process, World Blood Donor Day is an important reminder of how there can never be such a thing as “too many blood donations.”
 In the United States alone, someone needs blood every two seconds!

-C. It's a global issue
+It's a global issue

 Having an adequate blood supply is, obviously, necessary in every country on earth.
 Right now, many developed countries are able to rely on voluntary, unpaid blood donations to meet 100% of their blood supply needs.
 But finding those volunteers and making sure the blood is safe is still a big issue in developing countries, and they often have to rely on either family or paid donations.
 The WHO is working hard to ensure that, in the near future, blood donations all over the world will be entirely unpaid and voluntary.

-How to Celebrate World Blood Donor Day
+World Blood Donor Day dates